 The goal of the UNC Advising Program is to assist students with all aspects of their academic planning while providing a foundation for appropriate academic decisions throughout their undergraduate studies.

-The Academic Advising Program and faculty/instructors enjoy a long history of working together to promote student intellectual development, academic success in and out of the classroom, and retention.
+The UNC Advising Program and faculty/instructors enjoy a long history of working together to promote student intellectual development, academic success in and out of the classroom, and retention.
 The relationship between faculty and academic advisors allows for a more seamless advising experience for students.
 Each plays an important and complementary role in students’ intellectual and academic exploration.

 Working from Student Strengths

 Our goal in working to enhance undergraduate retention and persistence is to work from a positive, as opposed to a deficit-oriented, framework.
 We believe that to increase retention and student success, we need to work from student strengths, not weaknesses.
 Consider how you can help students find their strengths.
 Read this short article: What’s Right With You: Helping Students Find and Use Their Personal Strengths.

 Faculty should also refer students, as appropriate, to academic support offices on campus.